 Besides the main yosys executable, the Yosys distribution contains a set of additional helper programs.

-B.1 yosys-config
+6.3.1 yosys-config

 The yosys-config tool (an auto-generated shell-script) can be used to query compiler options and other information needed for building loadable modules for Yosys.
-See Sec.
-Section 6 for details.
+See Writing extensions for details.